HuySSU26/Microcontroller_EE310/Projects/readme.txt

   Also, redefine PORTD [7:0] as all outputs.
 In actual circuit, RD7 is connected to the positive power rail.
   Reworked _display function and physical connections between 7-Segment and PIC18F4K42 Use the case-switch approach with the corrected 7-segment's pins mapping.
+03/17/2025 Revise counter.asm
+  Changed _display function to use lookup table and pointer approach instead of case-switch approach for more efficient code.